 Bike Capacity on Caltrain

-Thanks to the strong advocacy of BIKES ONboard, Caltrain doubled its bike capacity in 2011 by increasing to two bike cars per train.
+Thanks to the strong advocacy of BIKES ONboard, Caltrain increased bike capacity over 50% since 2009, and all trains now have two bike cars.
 Despite this improvement, reports show that passengers looking to bring their bicycles onboard continue to be “bumped” every day.
 There also is a lack of real-time information, particularly during peak commute hours.

 With the strength of our many members who depend on Caltrain daily, we are urging Caltrain to: